 - Washing machines

 Furthermore, the Internet of Things also encompasses commercial devices, such as jet engines, manufacturing equipment, and oil rig drills.
-If it’s a machine that sends information over the Internet, it’s part of the framework of the IoT.
+If it’s a machine that sends information over the Internet, it’s part of the framework of the IoT connectivity application.
 In fact, analysts predict that in two short years billions of devices will be part of the world’s global network of smart, connected devices.

 Connectivity and It’s Impacts People and Business